Welcome to CLA Honors

 Join us for our Annual Awards and Graduation Luncheon on April 13.

 Fall 2014 Honors Courses

 This website will provide a diverse audience with information about CLA Honors via the navigation bar on the left.
 Let us know what additional information you seek.

 Honors work in the College of Liberal Arts (CLA) is designed to foster intellectual curiosity and to provide a rich, diverse, and challenging educational experience.
 To that end, we bring professors and talented students together in a variety of ways: by offering a broad range of honors courses with limited enrollments; by providing extensive opportunities for Honors students to participate in individual projects with professors; and by providing supplementary activities through "The Honors Experience."

-The current program was designed by faculty committees in the late 1970s.
+CLA Honors was first designed by faculty committees in the late 1970s.
 The first record of a student graduating with Honors from the College of Liberal Arts (then the School of Humanities, Social Sciences and Education) is in December 1982.
-Since then the program has grown extensively.
-Approximately seventy-five students a year now graduate with College Honors, and the program averages three hundred members.
+Since then CLA Honors has grown extensively.
+Approximately seventy-five students a year now graduate with College Honors, and the membership averages three hundred members.
 Yet more students regularly enroll in honors courses - which are open to all students with a 3.0 GPA or higher.

 - About Liberal Arts

 - Honors Program

 - Opportunities for scholarships, awards, prizes, and honors